-In reality when setting up a website you have to choose between shared hosting and VPS hosting.
+In reality, when setting up a website you have to choose between shared hosting and VPS hosting.

-The other option is choose VPS hosting where you basically pay to have your own server, with dedicated resources and isolated from any other websites.
+The other option is to choose VPS hosting where you basically pay to have your own server, with dedicated resources and isolated from any other websites.
 The cost can be as low as $25 per month for a good and powerful VPS server.

-It took me a number of years to realise that spending a few more dollars per month on hosting can make a big difference to the speed and usability of a website for both end-users but also administrators.
+It took me a number of years to realize that spending a few more dollars per month on hosting can make a big difference to the speed and usability of a website for both end-users but also administrators.

 How to choose a reliable VPS hosting provider?

-Finding a good VPS package from a hosting provider that can give you all of the above (speed, security, uptime and support) is the ideal scenario so that you stop worrying about web hosting and spend your time growing your online business.
+Finding a good VPS package from a hosting provider that can give you all of the above (speed, security, uptime, and support) is the ideal scenario so that you stop worrying about web hosting and spend your time growing your online business.
 Things to look for to help you make the right decision: